By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 The whole process of therapy depends on the trust between you and your counselor.
 Despite all the laws requiring therapists to keep things confidential, some people are not trustworthy.
 If you don’t feel you can trust your therapist– don’t tell them your secrets until you have resolved that issue.
 Now some of you have “trust issues.”
 You have trouble trusting anyone.
 Working with a counselor to learn to be more trusting should help that.
 So start by telling the counselor a small thing and see how that feels.
 You can work on the bigger things later on.

 When I first started in this field I went to see a therapist.
 We are all supposed to have that experience if we want to understand how it feels for the client.
 The therapist should also work out their own issues in their own therapy, not in sessions with clients.
 I asked the therapist I was seeing if what we talked about was confidential.
 Their response was to ask me what I meant by confidential.
 They never did answer my question.
 So I avoided talking to that therapist about anything which might reflect on my future career.
-The lesson I learned was that if my therapist would not give me a straight answer about my questions I did not feel like trusting them.
+The lesson I learned was that if my therapist would not give me a straight answer to my questions I did not feel like trusting them.
 I make an effort to never do that to one of my clients.

 P. S. I did eventually find someone I did trust to talk to about those issues and everything worked out just fine.